s888n/simpleRAG/README.md

 **How the simularity is calculated**

-Now that the embeddings are generated, let's create a Q&A system to search these documents.
-You will ask a question about hyperparameter tuning, create an embedding of the question, and compare it against the collection of embeddings in the dataframe.
+Now that the embeddings are generated, create an embedding of the question, and compare it against the collection of embeddings in the dataframe.
 The embedding of the question will be a vector (list of float values), which will be compared against the vector of the documents using the dot product.
 This vector returned from the API is already normalized.
 The dot product represents the similarity in direction between two vectors.
 The values of the dot product can range between -1 and 1, inclusive.
 If the dot product between two vectors is 1, then the vectors are in the same direction.
 If the dot product value is 0, then these vectors are orthogonal, or unrelated, to each other.
 Lastly, if the dot product is -1, then the vectors point in the opposite direction and are not similar to each other.